“We are all in this together!”

 The Hawai'i Lodging & Tourism Association is a nonprofit, statewide trade organization of lodging properties, lodging owners and management firms, suppliers, and related firms and individuals.
 Its mission is to provide advocacy and education for the hospitality industry.

 It was founded in 1947 and is now the state’s largest private sector tourism organization.
-Today, HLTA consists of over 700 members representing the state’s leading industry, 165 of which are lodging properties comprising almost 50,000 rooms.
-The HLTA is a state affiliate of the American Hotel & Lodging Association, the largest association of its kind in the world.
+Today, HLTA consists of over 700 members representing the state’s leading industry, 170 of which are lodging properties comprising over 50,500 rooms.

 Our goals are to: